 - distance: 19.4 km (includes a side trip to Bass Lake and some hill scrambling)

 - portages/rapids: 1 / 1

-- P1 – 115m – side lake up to Bass Lake and then back again later
+- P1 – 105m – side trip up to Bass Lake and then back again later

-- L/O – high water lift over or paddle/push/pull through or low water lift over
+- L/O – high water paddle/lining job or low water lift-over

 - weather: sunny and hot; some wind;

-By 8:35 we were on the water for another day of paddling through the maze of rocks and islands along the Georgian Bay coast.
-We had as our target the east end of French River Provincial Park and maybe – if we could find a good one – a campsite in the Outer Foxes.
-If not, there were a number of designated campsites nearby that we could check out.
+By 8:35, we were on the water for another day of paddling through the maze of rocks and islands along the Georgian Bay coast.
+We had as our target the east end of French River Provincial Park and maybe – if we could find a good one – a campsite on one of the Outer Fox Islands.
+If not, there were some designated campsites nearby that we could check out.

 But first – a reconnaissance mission!
-We wanted to see for ourselves the Bass Creek portages and the route up to Bass Lake.
-Once there had been a tramway; then there was a boardwalk.
+We wanted to see the Bass Creek portages and the route up to Bass Lake.
+Once there had been a tramway; then, there was a boardwalk.
 We wanted to see what was there now!

 NB.
 All maps and images enlarge with a tap or a click or two.

-By 10:00 we were past Flat Island and nearing Bass Creek.
-After a 400-meter paddle up the creek from its mouth, we came to the floating dock and the take-out for the 115-meter portage.
+By 10:00, we were past Flat Island and nearing Bass Creek.
+After a 400-meter paddle up the Creek from its mouth, we came to the floating dock.
+It is the take-out for the 115-meter portage.
 (See the image below.)
-Ditching our bags in the bush at the start of the portage trail, we carried the canoe and paddles – and camera bag – to the other end.
+Stashing our bags in the bush at the start of the portage trail, we carried the canoe and paddles – and camera bag – to the other end.
 We’d be coming back in about an hour.